LifeScopeLabs/lifescopelabs.github.io/md/lifescope-xr.md

 ### Requirements
 - **MVP**: Show an infinite "gallery" of content from your lifescope data.
-- Able to sort, searc
+- Able to sort, search, curate, modify content shown.
-- Able to select gateways, zoom, objects
+- Able to draw in the gallery.
-- Able to see friends
+- Able to see friends.

 ### Dependencies
 - Vue/Nuxt compatible